Skip to main content

 Returns

-Returns a Promise that resolves when the session is successfully resumed.
+Returns a promise that resolves when the session is successfully resumed.

 Handling callbacks

 Callbacks allow you to respond to events during the payment flow.
-Each callback receives specific data about the event and can optionally return a Promise to perform asynchronous operations.
+Each callback receives specific data about the event and can optionally return a promise to perform asynchronous operations.

 onApprove(data)